tc39/proposal-array-last/README.md

 ## High Level Proposal

-Array.prototype['lastItem'] is a property with a getter/setter function that returns the last item of the Array.
+Array.prototype.lastItem is a property with a getter/setter function that returns the last item of the Array.
+Array.prototype.lastIndex is a property with a getter function that returns the last index of the Array.

 ## Specification

 ```
-22.1.3.xx Array.prototype['lastItem']
+22.1.3.xx Array.prototype.lastItem

 It is a property where the attributes are { [[Enumerable]]: false, [[Configurable]]: false, [[Get]]: GetLastArrayItem, [[Set]]: SetLastArrayItem }.